William Hamilton (sportsman)

-William Drummond Hamilton (4 May 1859 in County Louth, Ireland – 4 March 1914 in Oxford, England) was an Irish cricketer.
+William Drummond Hamilton (4 May 1859 in County Louth, Ireland – 4 March 1914 in Oxford, England) was an Irish cricketer and footballer.
 A left-handed batsman and wicket-keeper, he played fourteen times for the Ireland cricket team between 1883 and 1896, and also played first-class cricket for Oxford University and the MCC.

 Cricketing career

 First-class career

 Hamilton was educated at Haileybury and The Queen's College, Oxford.
 He played cricket for Haileybury in 1876 and 1877, and made his first-class debut for Oxford University against Australia in May 1882.
 He played five further matches for the University side that year against the MCC (twice), the Gentlemen of England and Surrey, before gaining his blue in June against Cambridge.
 He was so nervous in the match that at one point he started to run the wrong way when called for a run.

 The following year, he played three first-class matches for the MCC, playing twice against Oxford University and once against Cambridge University.
 His top score in first-class cricket was 54 for the MCC against Oxford University.